Trump, Pence to campaign for rivals in Ariz. governor's race

 Associated Press

-PHOENIX (AP) — Former President Donald Trump and his estranged vice president, Mike Pence, will hold rival campaign events in Arizona on Friday, turning the governor’s race into a broader referendum on the Republican Party’s future.
+PEORIA, Ariz.
+(AP) — Former President Donald Trump and his estranged vice president, Mike Pence, are holding rival campaign events in Arizona on Friday, turning the governor’s race into a broader referendum on the Republican Party’s future.

+Pence talked up the successes of what he called the Trump-Pence administration but did not directly address his growing feud with the former president as he urged voters to support Karrin Taylor Robson for governor.

+If you elect Robson, Pence said, “you can hear a deafening message heard all across America that the Republican Party is the party of the future.”

 Trump and Pence have occasionally taken different sides in primaries this year, but this is the first time that they will have appeared in the same state on the same day to rally for their preferred candidates.
 The split-screen moment marks a more confrontational phase in their relationship as they both consider running for president in 2024.